dextersy/label-dashboard/README.md

 ### To get started:
 1. Copy all the files in `src` to your web server document root.
 (Refer to your web server's manual for details on how to set up local domains, as needed.)
-2. Make a copy or reanme `inc/config.php.sample` to `inc/config.php`.
+2. Make a copy or rename `inc/config.php.sample` to `inc/config.php`.
 3. Input the necessary details for your database server and SMTP server on `config.php`.
 The following information is needed:

         // Update your actual server, database, user, and password here